grn-it/symfony-application-using-serializer/README.md

-# Symfony application showing how to use a serializer
+# Symfony Application showing how to use Serializer